tonyfroc/eldenringAPI-boss-database/README.md

 - The "All Elden Ring Bosses" section is not rendered correctly.
 All bosses are listed vertically as opposed to horizontally in 6 different columns.

+- Some attributes for the bosses return a `???` for the values.

 ## License

 _[MIT](https://opensource.org/licenses/MIT)_